kulklex/NodeJS-Pratice-App/README.md

-Created Genres & Movies API  connected them to mongodb locally, authentication with Jwt and hashed password with bcrypt
+Created Genres & Movies API,  connected them to mongodb locally, authentication with Jwt and hashed password with bcrypt